 Banks are more than happy to cover the shortfall for us, but this service comes with a hefty fee.

-According to Bankrate’s 2020 survey, the average overdraft fee charged by banks is $33.47. *Ouch!*
+As you may know, the average overdraft fee charged by banks is $35. *Ouch!*

 These fees definitely don’t help with your budgeting efforts.